kazurayam/unittest-helper/docs/index.md

         }
     }

-1. This code is a unit-test class in Java.
+-   This code is a unit-test class in Java.

-2. This test reads a Java System Property named `browserType` specified in the commandline option
+-   This test tries to read a Java System Property named `browserType` specified in the commandline option

-3. This test creates a directory named `test-output`.
-The `test-output` directory will be located under the so-called Current Working Directory, which is identified by the System Property `user.dir`.
+-   This test creates a directory named `test-output`.
+The `test-output` directory will be located under the so-called **Current Working Directory** which is identified by the System Property `user.dir`.

-4. This test writes the value of System Property `browserType` into a file named `browserType.txt` which is located in the `test-output` directory.
+-   This test writes the value of System Property `browserType` into a file named `browserType.txt` which is located in the `test-output` directory.

-You can find how the task `testS2` is defined in the <https://github.com/kazurayam/unittest-helper/preliminary-study/build.gradle>
+You can find how the Gradle task `testS2` is defined in the <https://github.com/kazurayam/unittest-helper/preliminary-study/build.gradle>

     tasks.register("testS2", Test) {
         useTestNG()                                  // (1)